intangible-inc/tha-sockets/README.md

 # Real-Time Collaboration Take-Home Assessment Starter

 This monorepo contains a minimal setup for a real-time collaboration take-home assignment.
+Please clone this repository into your own Github account.

 ## Apps